observeroftime02/yt-dlp-daily/README.md

 </div>
 <!-- MANPAGE: END EXCLUDED SECTION -->

 yt-dlp is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
-The main focus of this project is adding new features and patches while also keeping up to date with the original project
+The main focus of this project is adding new features and patches while also keeping up to date with the original project.

+This fork provides daily builds, which are experimental in nature.
+Use them at your own discretion.

 <!-- MANPAGE: MOVE "USAGE AND OPTIONS" SECTION HERE -->